 Q. Who can perform a non-surgical nose job?

 Nose reshaping treatments should only ever be carried out in a clinic by a medically qualified practitioner.
 Otherwise, the treatment could be very dangerous and you could end up with unintended results.

-Q. What if I don’t like the results of liquid rhinoplasty?
+Q. What if I don’t like your nose fillers results?

 Hyaluronic acid dermal fillers are temporary and, if you’re unhappy with the results, they can be dissolved with an enzyme called hyaluronidase.
 After the hyaluronidase is injected, the nose will return to its natural shape.

-Q. How long do the results of liquid rhinoplasty last?
+Q. How long do non-surgical nose job results last?

 Each person will metabolise filler at a different rate, but when hyaluronic acid-based fillers are used, liquid rhinoplasty results typically last for 6-18 months.
 At this point, you can have the treatment repeated if you want to.